 Her dynamism is rooted in managing back-end VAS products (Voice, SMS, etc) and successful product launches in multiple cities.
 She thrives on deliberate and exhaustive client interactions leading to frequent changes for live products and new-product development in coordination with the in house engineering, studio, and other related departments.
 In her previous roles, she also worked on conceptualizing the needs and executing tie-ups for media clients, checking on media sales and tapping their proper utilization while coordinating with various media agencies and media companies.

-Sue Lewak, Web Designer/Developer, holds a Ph.D. in English Literature from the University of California, Los Angeles (UCLA), an M.A. in Visual Anthropology (film and anthropology) from the University of Southern California (USC), an M.A. in English Literature from CalState-Los Angeles, and a B.A. in English Literature from Mount Holyoke College (South Hadley, MA).
-Sue is a writer who has been passionate about creating digital content (websites, wikis, educational content/course management systems, hard copy newsletters, posters, and other publicity materials) ever since she realized that it might be her only hope of finding the question - The Ultimate Question - of Life, The Universe, and Everything (to which the answer is 42).
+Sue Lewak, Web Designer/Developer, has a Ph.D. in English Literature from UCLA.
+She is a writer who has been passionate about creating digital content (websites, wikis, educational content/course management systems, hard copy newsletters, posters, and other publicity materials) ever since she realized that it might be her only hope of finding the question - The Ultimate Question - of Life, The Universe, and Everything (to which the answer is 42).